Volunteers Needed – OJCA 2026 Natsu Matsuri

 A celebration of life will be held in the near future.

-In lieu of flowers, donations may be made to the Ottawa Japanese Community Association (OJCA/OJCC)
+In lieu of flowers, donations may be made to the Ottawa Japanese Community Association (OJCA/OJCC) or to Takahashi Dojo to establish a scholarship for young judoka.

 Our Spring Bazaar and Silent Auction are Back!